 Felix Jarrar, piano

-In November, we collaborate with The Grace Chorale of Brooklyn for a recording of the Fifth and Sixth Amendments, with orchestra–the first hearing of the orchestral colors and textures as the composer imagined them.
+In November, we collaborated with The Grace Chorale of Brooklyn for a recording of the Fifth and Sixth Amendments, with orchestra–the first hearing of the orchestral colors and textures as the composer imagined them.

 “During these complex political times, it is especially unique to see a work that puts the Constitution front and center.
 This is an opportunity for audiences to familiarize themselves with a document that represents the soul of the U.S.” —Operawire